Prerequisites

 The topics covered in the lectures include:

-Innovation and Sustainability - Life Cycle Assessment of technological materilas and products; Jevon's Paradox
+Innovation and Sustainability - Understanding short and long term environmental and social sustainability in the context of innovation; Life Cycle Assessment of technological materilas and products; Jevon's Paradox; Ethics in Innovation

 Pitch Decks, Business Plans and Fundraising - Key contents of a Business Plan; Venture Capital Financing - Due Diligence process; Deal Terms - Valuation/Dilution, Liquidation Preference, Founder Vesting; other avenues for early stage financing